 After completing your workout, all your stats show up in a nice summary.

-Featured metrics include your total time, total calories as well as active calories, your average heart rate during the workout, and distance and pace information (when appropriate).
+Featured metrics include your total time, total calories, active calories, average heart rate during the workout, and distance and pace information (when appropriate).

 So, how do I sign up for Apple Fitness+?

 At launch, Apple Fitness+ is available in Australia, Canada, Ireland, New Zealand, the UK, and the US.
 If your country isn’t on the list, don’t despair.
 More countries are coming throughout 2021 and beyond.